Mammootty: Accolades

-Mammootty has won three National Film Awards, seven Kerala State Film Awards, thirteen Filmfare Awards, eleven Kerala Film Critics Awards and five Asianet Film Awards (from fourteen nominations).
+Mammootty has won three National Film Awards, seven Kerala State Film Awards, fourteen Filmfare Awards, eleven Kerala Film Critics Awards and five Asianet Film Awards (from fourteen nominations).
 In 1998, the government of India honoured Mammootty with its fourth highest civilian award, Padma Shri for his contribution to the Indian film industry.
 He was conferred with the Doctor of Letters degree by the University of Calicut and the University of Kerala in 2010.
 In 2022, he was the honoured with Kerala Prabha, the second-highest award given by the Government of Kerala.